 Even if you have a speedy SSD, a status bar in Explorer slowly fills itself for no apparent reason while you watch and wait for your files to show.

 The slow-loading Downloads folder problem occurs because, by default, Windows is trying to create thumbnails for photos and videos in the folder, even if none of the files are pictures.
+This process takes some time to be completed and some users find this wait really annoying.
 With a quick settings change, you can make the Downloads folder open quickly in Windows 7, 8 or 10.
 Here's how.